 OTHER SUGGESTIONS: If you’re going to do a 24 hours in Bangkok itinerary on your own and opt to not take this tour, the other places that you can explore are the following: Wat Phra Kaew (Temple of the Emerald Buddha), Wat Arun (Temple of Dawn), Wat Traimit (Temple of the Golden Buddha) and/or Wat Saket (The Golden Mount).

 » Experience a unique dining affair for dinner

 If you’re up for a unique dining experience, I would suggest that you book yourself into ‘DID’ (Dine in the Dark).

-As the name implies, you’ll be dining in the dark and this whole ‘dark dining’ concept will basically entail eating in total darkness whilst you are served by visually-impaired guides.
-I went through this experience myself and though it was unsettling at first, it ended up to be quite an incredibly fun night!
+As the name implies, you’ll be dining in the dark and this whole ‘dark dining’ concept will basically entail eating in total darkness whilst you are served by visually impaired guides.
+I went through this experience myself and though it was unsettling at first, it ended up being quite an incredibly fun night!

 To add, the ‘removal’ of my vision truly heightened the rest of my senses as I feasted on their 4-course menu.
 If you want a more detailed explanation about this, you can read about my experience below.

 However, if you still haven’t had enough of Thai cuisine, you could also dine in Sheraton Grande Sukhumvit’s award-winning Thai restaurant: basil!